 Less than 2.5 seconds separated the first three crews.

 Coxed four (11th out of 11)

-The four was last in their heat from which only one crew qualified directly from the final, and although they had not been expecting to avoid the repechage, they were “disappointed to find that New Zealand [also in their heat] had improved so much” in the month since they’d got close to them at Duisburg, as Penny put it in the Almanack.
+The GB four’s heat happened to be the first women’s race, and therefore was the first ever women’s race at a World Championships.
+Historical significance aside, though, they finished last.
+With only one crew qualifying directly to the final, they had not been expecting to avoid the repechage, but they were “disappointed to find that New Zealand [also in their heat] had improved so much” in the month since they’d got close to them at Duisburg, as Penny put it in the Almanack.
 With two crews to go through from their five-boat repechage, they still faced a massive challenge.
 Despite rowing well, they again finished last, just over a second behind fourth -placed USA but over 15 seconds off the time of the second qualifying crew.
 They were also last in the small final, finishing a touch further behind the Americans.